 Use your Quarterly Drop for one class per quarter, or the Adviser-Assisted Drop form for two or more classes

 After the Last Day of Instruction

 Through the second week of the quarter, you can add and drop freely on MyUW.
 These drops will not show up on your transcript.
 A $20 Change of Registration Fee is charged for all registration changes made on a single day beginning the 8th calendar day of the quarter.

 Late Course Drop Period

-Between weeks 3 and 7, there are two options for dropping classes:
+Between Week 3 and the last day of instruction, there are two options for dropping classes: